91ajames/Topaz-Offline-Download-Server/README.md

 # TopazMirrorServer
 Topaz Mirror Server is where you can install Topaz Giga Pixel and Topaz Photo without having any internet.
+Dispite if you have the files already placed correctly, the software may insist on saying connect to the internet.